-5. Interpret God's ways and dealings with you always in the best sense.
-And, lastly, Be earnest in prayer, that God may conquer your rebellious will, and fubdue these mutinous risings of heart within you against himself.
+5. Interpret God's ways and dealings with you always in the beft fenfe.
+And, laftly, Be earneft in prayer, that God may conquer your rebellious will, and fobdue these mutinous risings of heart within you against himself.
+DIRECT.

-Direct.
 VI.
 Beware of envying wicked men, when you fee them in health and prosperity.